Best CLM Software for Mid-Market Companies (2026)

 | 100 users | Business | $4,900/month | $58,800/year |

 Enterprise plan pricing is custom.
-Monthly billing is available at a higher rate ($65/user/month for Business).
+Month-to-month billing is available at a higher rate; check PandaDoc's pricing page for the current monthly figure.

 Trade-offs

-- Clause libraries are basic compared to dedicated CLM tools
+- Clause library capabilities are narrower than in dedicated CLM tools

-- Per-user pricing gets expensive at scale for non-sales users
+- Per-user pricing adds up at scale when non-sales users need seats

 Best For

 Sales-driven mid-market companies (50-300 employees) where sales reps are the primary contract creators.
-Not ideal if legal needs advanced clause management, playbooks, or compliance features.
+If legal needs deep clause management, playbooks, or compliance tooling, compare it against the legal-first platforms on this list.

 Concord positions itself as a straightforward, fairly-priced CLM.
 In an industry where most vendors hide pricing behind "contact sales" forms, Concord publishes its rates and promises no surprise add-ons.